unisonweb/unisonweb-org/src/data/transcripts/abilities.md

 .abilities> add
 ```

 This declaration introduces the function `Stream.emit ` which has exactly the type provided in the ability declaration: `e ->{Stream e} ()` so calling `emit` requires the `Stream e` ability.
-We call `emit` one of the _operations_ of the ability.
+We say that `emit` is one of the _operations_ of the ability.
 In general, an ability declaration can have any number of operations in it.

 The `Stream.range` example shows how we can use `emit` to produce streams.
 We can think of the calls to `emit` as suspending the computation and requesting that the `emit` operation be handled by an external piece of code that will interpret the `emit` and (if it wants) resume the computation.